dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-reference-guide/page.md

 }
 ```

-### Cardinality
+### Set with cardinality

-Use `Cardinality` to specify an unordered set of values of a class or datatype in which the property has a limited number of elements as specified by the cardinality constraint properties.
+Use `Set` to specify an unordered set of values of a class or datatype in which the property has a limited number of elements as specified by the cardinality constraint properties.

+`Set` is functionally equivalent to the previously named multiplicity of `Cardinality`. `Cardinality` is now deprecated, and should be replaced with `Set`, using the cardinality constraint properties in the same way as with `Cardinality`.

-The relevant properties are:
+The relevant properties on `Set` and `Cardinality` multiplicities are:

 #### `@cardinality`

 When specified, the number of elements for the given property must be _exactly_ the cardinality specified.
 This is equivalent to specifying both `@min_cardinality` and `@max_cardinality` as the same cardinality.

-#### Code: An example of type family Cardinality with `@cardinality`
+#### Code: An example of type family Set with `@cardinality`

 ```json
 {